mmduffel/student_performance_project/src/README.md

 ## Files

 - `src_clean_student_performance_data.ipynb` – Contains the Python code used to review, validate, and prepare the raw student performance dataset.
-- `src_student_performance_data_analyze.ipynb` – Contains the Python code used to analyze the cleaned dataset, create the required visualizations, and save the final analyzed dataset.
+- `src_student_performance_data_analyze.ipynb` – Contains the Python code used to analyze the cleaned student performance dataset, create and save the required visualizations, and produce the final analyzed dataset.

 ## Data Cleaning